 The history of the Church of the Holy Trinity commenced when Bishop Strachan, who is today buried in St. James Cathedral on King Street East, received a donation of 5000 pounds sterling to build and maintain a church in Toronto.
-Conditions were attached to the funds—it was to be named the Church of the Holy Trinity, the pews were to be forever free and not designated to a specific person.
-The terms also stipulated that 3000 pounds were to be spent on the building and 2000 pounds on investments.
+Conditions were attached to the funds—it was to be named the Church of the Holy Trinity, the seats were to be forever free and not designated for the use of a specific person.
+The terms also stipulated that 3000 pounds were to be spent on the building and 2000 pounds on an investment for the incumbent clergyman that would be appointed.
 The land for the church was donated by James Simcoe Macaulay.
 His house was relocated a short distance to the north to accommodate the site for the church.

 Bishop Strachan hired Henry Bower Lane as the architect for Holy Trinity.
 He had designed a section of Osgoode Hall, as well as Little Trinity Church on King Street East.
 Henry Bower Lane had been a pupil of Sir Charles Barry, the designer of the Houses of Parliament at Westminster in London.

-The Church of the Holy Trinity was constructed in the Gothic style, its interior in the cruciform plan, the altar visible regardless of where parishioners were seated.
-The structure’s facades were of yellow bricks from the Don Valley brickyards, and timbers were cut from the nearby forests.
-Its main entrance faced west, with an impressive Gothic doorway and a large window above it.
+The Church of the Holy Trinity was constructed in the Gothic style, its interior in the form of a cruciform, the altar visible regardless of where parishioners were seated.
+The structure’s facades were of yellow bricks from the Don Valley brickyards, and timbers that were cut from the nearby forests.
+Its main entrance faced west, with an impressive Gothic doorway with a large window above it.
 Two towers were built on the northwest and southwest corners of the west facade.
 The slate tiles for the roof arrived in Canada as ballast in sailing ships.

-Because the pews in Holy Trinity were free, the church had no reliable source of income.
-Bishop Strachan appointed his young chaplain, Henry Scadding, who was employed as a classics master at Upper Canada College, to be the church’s “Incumbent,” with no salary.
-He remained its rector until 1875.
+Because the seating in Holy Trinity was free, the church received no funds pew rentals and was reliant on the endowment provided by the Swale family.
+Bishop Strachan appointed his young chaplain, Henry Scadding, who was employed as a classics master at Upper Canada College, to be the church’s incumbent clergyman.
+Scadding remained its rector until 1875.
 He died in 1901.